 Despite the many advantages, some developers have doubts as to whether a blog is right for them.
 If you are one of them, first of all: don’t worry!
 Read this section – I hope I can take away some of your doubts.

-“I’m far from being experienced enough”
+“I’m far from being experienced enough.”

 There is always someone who does not have as much experience as you do and who can learn from you.
-And it’s even better from you than from someone with much more experience because it is much easier to follow the thoughts and explanations of someone who is only a few steps ahead than of someone who has many more years of experience and writes at a much higher level.
+And it’s even better from you than from someone with much more knowledge because it is much easier to follow the thoughts and explanations of someone who is only a few steps ahead than of someone who has many more years of experience and writes at a much higher level.

 For example, while installing Linux on my laptop, I came across forum posts by Linux professionals in which I didn’t understand a word.
 I then tried to prepare this information in my words, so that even a Linux beginner understands it: Manjaro tutorial: BIOS, UEFI, MFB, GPT, GRUB, SED, LUKS

-“I can’t write well enough”
+“I can’t write well enough.”

 Then you’ll learn it.
-And that’s by simply doing it.
+And that’s by just doing it.
 If I’ve learned one thing from other bloggers, it’s that the more you write, the easier it gets to express your ideas and views.
 You’ll get better with every article – automatically.

-“I’m afraid of criticism”
+“I’m afraid of criticism.”

 It can also happen that your readers have a different opinion than you.
 The good news is that you can learn to deal with criticism.

 Not every criticism is the same: On the one hand, your readers can point out an error in a friendly and matter-of-fact way.
-In this case, the criticism is appropriate.
+In this case, the feedback is appropriate.
 Just look at it positively: You learn something and get the opportunity to improve your article (don’t forget to thank your reader).

 Then, of course, there are the trolls who have no purpose in their lives other than to insult and hurt others.
 Just ignore them!
 Delete their comments and don’t waste any more time on them.

-“I wrote a few articles, but nothing happened”
+“I wrote a few articles, but nothing happened.”

 That’s quite normal.
 Building a blog requires a lot of patience.
 It will take several months and regular publications until you see relevant traffic on your blog.
 Be patient and keep going!

-In the first months, it helps many people to not pay attention to statistics like sessions, users or page impressions.
+In the first months, it helps many people to not pay attention to statistics like sessions, users, or page impressions.